A Survey on Multi-Task Learning: MTL Models

 } where $\mathbf{g}^i$ denotes the $i$th column of $\mathbf{G}$.
 When using the hinge loss or logistic loss, this non-convex problem can be relaxed to a min-max problem, which has a global optimum, by utilizing the dual problem with respect to $\mathbf{W}$ and $\mathbf{b}$ and discarding some non-convex constraints.

 Zhou and Zhao \cite{zz16} aim to cluster tasks by identifying representative tasks which are a subset of the given $m$ tasks.
 If task $\mathcal{T}_i$ is selected by task $\mathcal{T}_j$ as a representative task, then it is expected that model parameters for $\mathcal{T}_j$ are similar to those of $\mathcal{T}_i$. $z_{ij}$ is defined as the probability that task $\mathcal{T}_j$ selects task $\mathcal{T}_i$ as its representative task.
-Then based on $\{z_{ij}\}$, the objective function is formulated as {
+Then based on a matrix $\mathbf{Z}$ whose $(i,j)$th entry is $z_{ij}$, the objective function is formulated as {